 - 1The level of understanding varies on the age.
 A book could be very interesting for a three-year-old kid but not foe one who's already seven.
 So if you want a catchy story, define your specific readership.The Age.Advertisement

 - For ages 3-5. make use of sentences which are not too complex.
 Kids this age would love to read or hear of stories about adventure, warriors, heroes and villains.
 For this readership, some traits that needs to be emphasized are honesty, obedience to parents, generosity, friendliness and love for family.

 - For ages.
 You can make use of broader words now but you still have to be very careful.
 Stories are now longer which may talk about the difference between doing good and bad, fantasy, acquiring new skills or coping with challenges.
 Put a little more adventure into their minds like maybe coming up with a story or a section the story where the main character got lost and found his or her home with a winged dragon.

-- 5When you are done with your story, let other people read over it.This will give you an idea on how your readers feel during and after going over your material.
-You too may want to ask them what part needs revision, which they like the most and how it can be fixed.Advertisement
+- 5This will give you an idea on how your readers feel during and after going over your material.
+You too may want to ask them what part needs revision, which they like the most and how it can be fixed.When you are done with your story, let other people read over it.Advertisement

 - Keep trying.
 When your first few materials get rejected, keep trying.
 Besides even the best authors of our days have failed once, twice or even more before they finally got their book published.

 - Be sure to have the proper format when submitting to publishers.
 You should make use of Times New Roman Font with in size 12.

 - Make a story close to reality, but not so close that you' forgetting the element of creativity.
 Do not let your reader stop exploring their imaginations.
 When you can make your readers imagine, this means that you are doing a very good descriptive job.

 - Remember that every story you're creating is for the readers to see something they can be optimistic about despite obstacles they face.